 Breast masses are common, and fortunately, most are benign.
 When they look suspicious on a mammogram or ultrasound, a breast biopsy is needed.

 In the US, such a biopsy and the analysis by a pathologist will cost around $4,500.
-It would include the removal of the mass or cyst.
+The procedure would include removing the mass or cyst.

 Prostate Biopsy